 (c) If the New OVC Discount in section B1.6.1 applies to an nbn® Enterprise Ethernet OVC Product Component, the discount under section B1.8.1(a) will be applied to the effective Charge for that OVC Product Component under section B1.6.1, rather than applying to the corresponding Charge under the nbn® Enterprise Ethernet Price List.

+Note: If the Active Product Changeover Discount under this section B1.8.1 applies to an OVC Product Component of an nbn® Enterprise Ethernet Ordered Product that is eligible for the FY26 Enterprise Ethernet Discount in section B1.10.1 then, despite sections B1.8.1(b) and B1.8.1(c), the Active Product Changeover Discount will not be applied to the applicable Charge in the nbn® Enterprise Ethernet Price List or the effective Charge under section B1.6.1, but rather to the effective recurring Charges set out in section B1.10.1 as specified in section B1.10.3(c).

 B1.8.2 Interaction with other Discounts, Credits, Rebates and Waivers